lehtiolab/ddamsproteomics/docs/output.md

 ## Dinosaur
 [Dinosaur](https://github.com/fickludd/dinosaur) identifies peptide features in MS1 data and is an improved reimplementation of the MaxQuant algorithm.
 [PMID 27224449](https://pubmed.ncbi.nlm.nih.gov/27224449/)

+## Hardklor/Kronik
+[Hardklor](https://proteome.gs.washington.edu/software/hardklor/) identifies peptide features in MS1 data by reducing isotope distributions to a single monoisotopic mass.
+It in tandem with its [Kronik](https://github.com/mhoopmann/kronik) utility (which summarizes the Hardklor results from LC/MS data) can be used to quantify MS1 peptide features.
+This can be used instead of Dinosaur by passing `--hardklor`

 ## Luciphor2